Things Our Daddy's Said

 - You're grounded for a year young lady.

-- Oh, sorry I care about where your going so I know you're safe.
+- Oh, sorry I care about where you are going so I know you're safe.
 I must have lost my mind.

 - Doing your chores builds character.